sajidhamdard/learnjavascript/Exercises/solution-03.md

 }
 ```

-10. Take your age and check if your age is greater than 21 then print Adult else print Minor
+### Question 10.
+Take your age and check if your age is greater than 21 then print Adult else print Minor

 ```
 let year = 2000;